 Do you ever make stuffed peppers on the stove?
 Trust me when I say it’s a great way to do it!

 - 2 TBS canola oil

 - 1/4 cup grated Parmesan cheese plus extra for sprinkling

 - 1 can (14 ounce) fired roasted diced tomatoes divided

 - Cut the tops off the peppers, core and remove all seeds.
 Set aside.

-- In a large pot, add the remaining 1½ cups of marinara sauce and water.
+- In a large pot, add the remaining tomatoes and water.
 Heat on low until mixture comes to a simmer.
 Transfer the peppers to the pot making sure they are standing upright.
 Cover with a lid and cook on low for 25 to 30 minutes or until peppers are tender.

 - Serve with sauce spooned on the peppers and sprinkle with extra Parmesan cheese if desired.